steinbergmedia/halion-script-api/src/HALion-Script/pages/playNote.md

 Function to generate note events.

 * If ``duration`` is -1, the generated note plays for as long as the key that called playNote is held.
-* If ``duration`` is greater 0, the note plays for as long as the key is held, with the maximum duration specified in milliseconds.
+* If ``duration`` is greater than 0, the note plays for as long as the key is held, with the maximum duration specified in milliseconds.
 * If ``duration`` is 0, playNote generates only the note-on event.
 The release can be managed manually with [onRelease](./onRelease.md) or with [releaseVoice](./releaseVoice.md) and the ID returned by playNote.

 **Available in:** Processor.